surya1singh/Python-general-purpose-code/crawler/franklyme_assignment/README.md

-Simple crawler with fetch data from https://news.ycombinator.com/ and store article url on db
+Simple crawler with fetch data from https://news.ycombinator.com/ and store article url in db